the-hobbes/the-hobbes.github.io/_posts/2016-03-27-instrumenting-with-prometheus.markdown

 ---
 layout: post
 title:  "Adding instrumentating with Prometheus"
-date:   2016-03-26 22:06:47
+date:   2016-03-27 15:04
 categories: update prometheus metrics instrumentation monitoring
 ---
-This post will take a look at using the Prometheus monitoring system to set up instrumentation in the webserver we built last post.
-I'll start by giving an overview of Prometheus, and then dive into some code examples.
+This post will take a look at using the Prometheus monitoring system to set up instrumentation in the web server we built last post.
+I'll start by giving an overview of Prometheus, and then dive into some code examples, metric types, and graph/expression creation to slice up the metrics we generate.

 Prometheus
 ----------